-- Learn the algorithm analysis techniques. - Become familiar with the different algorithm design techniques. - Understand the limitations of Algorithm power.
+- To understand and apply the algorithm analysis techniques. - To critically analyze the efficiency of alternative algorithmic solutions for the same problem - To understand different algorithm design techniques. - To understand the limitations of Algorithmic power.

-Notion of an Algorithm - Fundamentals of Algorithmic Problem Solving - Important Problem Types - Fundamentals of the Analysis of Algorithm Efficiency - Analysis Framework - Asymptotic Notations and its properties - Mathematical analysis for Recursive and Non-recursive algorithms.
+Notion of an Algorithm - Fundamentals of Algorithmic Problem Solving - Important Problem Types - Fundamentals of the Analysis of Algorithmic Efficiency -Asymptotic Notations and their properties.
+Analysis Framework - Empirical analysis - Mathematical analysis for Recursive and Non-recursive algorithms - Visualization